dschoepe/notmuch-lazysync/README.md

 synchronized.
 This option is only needed to remove old entries from the database.

 To use this tool to synchronize notmuch tags, run `notmuch-lazysync replay` after new incoming mail has been sorted.
 Moreover, instruct your notmuch frontend to record tag changes.
-When the user tags mails matching a query `Q` with tag `+t`, run `notmuch-lazysync record -- notmuch tag +t -- Q`.
-For example, in the Emacs frontend, this can be achieved using `notmuch-after-tag-hook`:

-    (add-hook 'notmuch-after-tag-hook
-    	  (lambda ()
-    	    (apply 'start-process "notmuch-lazysync" nil
-                                  "notmuch-lazysync" "record" "--"
-                                  "notmuch" "tag" (append tag-changes (list "--" query)))))

-Tag changes performed using the `notmuch` binary directly can be logged, by putting the following script with the name `notmuch` in a directory that occurs before `/usr/bin` in `$PATH`:
+If the frontend uses the notmuch binary directly (e.g. when using the emacs frontend), this can be done by putting the following script with the name `notmuch` in a directory that occurs before `/usr/bin` in `$PATH`:

     #!/bin/sh